DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 The parser should do a verification pass before making any file modifications.
-If any part of the LLM response attempts to modify a disallowed file, then no files should be updated on disk at all.
+If any part of the LLM response attempts to modify a disallowed file, then no files should be updated on disk at all and an error should be returned.

 ## Running the Build